dm5xx/xxFlexController/README.md

 <p align="center">
 <br>
 <h2>You like FlexRadio?
 Your spent your last money on a Flex6600, 6400, 6500?
 Right decission!
 But now you need to save money for your Maestro?
 Man, this might take a while, i know...
 So what to do meanwhile?
-Hey - grab 75€ and you are back in the game!<br></h2>
+Hey - grab 75€ and you are back in the game until you can buy a maestro :P!<br></h2>
 </p>

 <p>